 for Health Care Providers

-This report describes the number of HIV Infected Veterans in Veterans Health Administration (VHA) care in calendar year 2011 who filled a VHA outpatient prescription for a HIV antiviral medication (ARV) during the target calendar year and/or who ever had Clinical AIDS based on an AIDS-defining opportunistic infection (OI) prior to or during the target calendar year.
+This report describes the number of HIV Infected Veterans in VHA care in 2012 who filled a VHA outpatient prescription for a HIV antiviral medication (ARV) during the target calendar year and/or who ever had Clinical AIDS based on an AIDS-defining opportunistic infection (OI) prior to or during the target calendar year.
 Veterans are counted once in each State where they received care and once in the national summary regardless of how many facilities/States in which they received care.
 For more information on data and methods see the Notes at the end of this report.

 |Number in Care||Number with ARVs||Percent with ARVs||Number with AIDS OI Ever||Percent with AIDS OI Ever||Number with ARVs and AIDS OI||Percent with ARVs and AIDS OI|